2025 Formula Regional Americas Championship: Second half

 The penultimate round, held at Virginia International Raceway, was dominated by one-off entrant Christian Brooks, who made his series debut for Toney Driver Development.
 He topped practice before taking pole position in qualifying over Sherlock and Ribeiro.
 Brooks converted his advantage into the lead at the start of race one, while Ribeiro passed Sherlock for second before retiring with smoke from his car.
 Brooks secured victory ahead of Golan and Sherlock.
 He started from pole position again in race two, with Ribeiro alongside.
 Ribeiro jumped the start and later received a penalty, while Sherlock made a strong getaway to move into third.
 Brooks kept his lead as Sherlock took second before a caution ended the race, allowing Brooks to claim his second win.
 Two podiums saw Sherlock reclaim the championship lead by 13.5 points over Ambiado.

 Sherlock narrowly beat Ribeiro to pole position for the season finale at Barber Motorsports Park, but a grid penalty dropped him to fifth.
 Ambiado and Bowling failed to start due to technical issues, and after Day stalled on the grid, the field was rerouted through the pits for a rolling restart.
 Sherlock climbed to third within a lap, passing Shipman at turn five before a suspension failure forced Ribeiro to pit from the lead.
 Golan retained first position to take victory ahead of Sherlock, whose result secured the title.
 Bowling started race two from pole position and led early on, but Golan overtook around the outside at turn one following an early caution.
 Sherlock later passed Bowling and chased Golan to the finish, overtaking at the final corner to win.
 Ambiado completed the podium, with Sherlock ending the season 41.5 points clear in the standings.

-The 2025 Formula Regional Americas season delivered the closest title contest in several years, with Sherlock, Ribeiro and Ambiado each leading portions of the campaign.
-The trio’s form ebbed and flowed through a year marked by varying weather, repeated caution periods and mechanical attrition.
-Sherlock established early momentum with multiple wins at NOLA and Road America, but mid-season victories for Ambiado and Ribeiro kept the standings tight.
-Brooks’s dominant guest appearance at Virginia briefly shifted focus, but by that point Sherlock already had the momentum on his side.
-Across twenty races, Sherlock amassed eight victories and five further top-three finishes, a record that outweighed occasional setbacks and ensured his championship triumph at Barber Motorsports Park.
-Ambiado ended runner-up with four wins, while Ribeiro’s three triumphs earned him third overall.
-The season’s competitiveness and volatility signalled a return to form for the series after several years of largely unchallenged title runs.